Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-08/week-08-agenda.md

   - Live language switch is implemented (almost)
     - Only issue is with the flags
   - calculations for debts are done
-    - need some fine tuning
+    - need some fine-tuning
       - translations, currency and payments
-    - websocktes?
+    - websockets?

 - Basic Requirements (2 min)